 Both function similarly, they possess thoughts which are never forgotten.
 The collective subconscious gathers all thoughts from each subconscious mind which can be read by other subconscious minds.

 Finally, an example of one who many claimed successfully read the akashic records is the late American mystic Edgar Cayce.
 Cayce did his readings in a sleep state or trance.
-Cayce’s method was described by Dr. Wesley H. Ketchum who for several years used Cayce as an adjunct for his medical practice.
+Dr. Wesley H. Ketchum described Cayce’s method.
+He during several years used Cayce as an adjunct for his medical practice.

 Apparently Cayce was interpreting the collective subconscious mind long before the psychiatrist C.J.
 Jung postulated his concept of the collective unconscious.
 A.G.H.